gansheer/camel-dashboard-operator/docs/configuration/import.md

 ## Camel annotations synchronization

-As you will discover in the configuraton chapter, you can provide specific configuration for each `App`.
+As you will discover in the configuraton chapter, you can provide specific configuration for each `CamelApp`.
 In order to keep the operator in synch with any deployment tool, you should therefore annotate the backing deployment object (ie, the `Deployment`) with such specific configuration.
 The operator will automatically synchronize any annotation prefixed with `camel.apache.org`.